• All Sites:

 Next time: The goal is to teach the Bible, not the curriculum.

 Brian Dembowczyk is the managing editor for The Gospel Project.
-He served in local church ministry for over 16 years before coming to LifeWay.
+He served in local church ministry for over 16 years before coming to Lifeway.
 Brian earned an M.Div. from the Southern Baptist Theological Seminary and a D.Min. from the New Orleans Baptist Theological Seminary.
 He and his family live in Murfreesboro, Tennessee.

-Sign Up for Our Newsletter
+Sign Up

-Get the Digital Magazine Get the Print Magazine
+Get the Print Magazine

-Subscribe to Blog via Email
+Subscribe to Blog

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.